-(see "Health Advisory" under Certificate Programs)

-Students learn advanced digital imaging/Photoshop techniques which will incorporate the use of computers and photographic digital software to alter, enhance, and create new images that can be output to print and digital media.
+(see "Health Advisory" under Certificate Programs) Students learn advanced digital imaging/Photoshop techniques which will incorporate the use of computers and photographic digital software to alter, enhance, and create new images that can be output to print and digital media.
 Detailed instruction in the application of Adobe Photoshop will be covered.
 Development of concept and design, and the use of photographic images are emphasized.
-Creation of specialized projects will integrate digital image manipulation, compositing/collaging, retouching, editing and other specialized Photoshop techniques.

-PHOTOGRAPHY 50 Specialty Fields

-Prerequisite: Photography 1 or 107 with a satisfactory grade or instructor's approval of advanced level portfolio.

-The advanced Student contracts with the instructor to produce an independent study photography project that is the basis of a free-lance, photojournalistic, commercial or fine art photographic portfolio.
+Creation of specialized projects will integrate digital image manipulation, compositing/ collaging, retouching, editing and other specialized Photoshop techniques.
+PHOTOGRAPHY 50 Specialty Fields 3 UNITS (A) LABORATORY 9 HOURS Prerequisite: Photography 1 or 107 with a satisfactory grade or instructor's approval of advanced level portfolio.
+The advanced student contracts with the instructor to produce an independent study photography project that is the basis of a free-lance, photojournalistic, commercial or fine art photographic portfolio.
 The Student designs a portfolio based on individual concepts and goals under the guidance of the instructor.

-PHOTOGRAPHY 107 Intermediate Digital Photography

-Prerequisite: Photo 7 and Photo 46.
+PHOTOGRAPHY 107 Intermediate Digital Photography 3.00 UNITS (CSU) LECTURE 2 HOURS.
+LABORATORY 3 HOURS Prerequisite: Photo 7 and Photo 46.

-The Student learns all levels of digital imagery workflow, from image ingestion through pre-production, production, delivery and archiving while working on course projects.
-Prerequisites: Photo 7 and Photo 46 with a grade of C or better.

-Media Aesthetics and Design for Film and Digital Media

-3.00 UNITS (UC[PENDING]:CSU)

-The Student learns the analysis of film and modern visual media, including the cinema, television, the internet, advertising, social networking and fine art.
-The Student learns to examine the broad questions of form and content, aesthetics and meaning, and history and culture, exploring the diverse possibilities presented by the cinematic art form through an examination of a wide variety of productions, national cinemas, and film movements.
+The student learns all levels of digital imagery workflow, from image ingestion through pre-production, production, delivery and archiving while working on course projects.
+PHOTOGRAPHY 501 Media Aesthetics and Design for Film and Digital Media 3.00 UNITS (UC: CSU) LECTURE 2 HOURS.
+LABORATORY 2 HOURS The student learns the analysis of film and modern visual media, including the cinema, television, the internet, advertising, social networking and fine art.
+The student learns to examine the broad questions of form and content, aesthetics and meaning, and history and culture, exploring the diverse possibilities presented by the cinematic art form through an examination of a wide variety of productions, national cinemas, and film movements.
 Topics include modes of production, narrative and non-narrative forms, visual design, editing, sound, genre, ideology and critical analysis.
 This course is recommended for all cinema and photography majors, and is open to graphic artists as well as the general public.

-PHYSICAL SCIENCE (PHYS SC)

-PHYSICAL SCIENCE 10 Physics and the Movies

-LECTURE 3

-The Student learns the basic principles of physics: mechanics, forces, Newton's laws, fluids, oscillations, heat, optics, sound, electricity & magnetism and relativity, by applying them to analyses of popular movie scenes to gauge their level of physical plausibility and realism.
+PHYSICAL SCIENCE (PHYS SC) PHYSICAL SCIENCE 10 Physics and the Movies 3 UNITS (UC: CSU) LECTURE 3 HOURS Advisory: English 28 The student learns the basic principles of physics: mechanics, forces, Newton's laws, fluids, oscillations, heat, optics, sound, electricity & magnetism and relativity, by applying them to analyses of popular movie scenes to gauge their level of physical plausibility and realism.
+PHYSICS (PHYSICS) PHYSICS 6 General Physics I 4 UNITS (UC: CSU) LECTURE 3 HOURS.
+LABORATORY 3 HOURS Prerequisite: Math 240 Students learn the fundamentals of Newtonian physics, such as mechanics, heat and sound.

-PHYSICS (PHYSICS)

-PHYSICS 6 General Physics I

-Prerequisite: Math 240

-Students learn the fundamentals of Newtonian physics, such as mechanics, heat and sound.
 This course is designed for majors in Health and Life Sciences, Architecture, and all those needing a one-year course in college physics requiring trigonometry but not calculus.

-General Physics II

-Prerequisite: Physics 6 with a satisfactory grade or equivalent.
+PHYSICS 7 General Physics II 4 UNITS (UC: CSU) LECTURE 3 HOURS.
+LABORATORY 3 HOURS Prerequisite: Physics 6 with a satisfactory grade or equivalent.
 Students learn the later developments of physics leading through electricity and magnetism to optics, relativity and quantum theory, atomic and nuclear physics.
 This course is designed for majors in Health and Life Sciences, Architecture, and all those needing a one-year course in college physics requiring trigonometry but not calculus.

-Introductory Physics

-Prerequisite: Mathematics 240 with a satisfactory grade or equivalent.
+PHYSICS 11 Introductory Physics 4 UNITS (UC: CSU) LECTURE 3 HOURS.
+LABORATORY 3 HOURS Prerequisite: Mathematics 240 with a satisfactory grade or equivalent.
+Advisory: English 28 and 67.